TO BE PUBLISHED March 2026

 This conference will examine next steps for the use of AI in the justice system and courts modernisation in England and Wales.
 It will bring stakeholders and policymakers together to examine implications of digital transformation for judicial practice, court infrastructure, and access to justice.

-With Part 2 of the Independent Review of the Criminal Courts on efficiency in the courts expected later this year, alongside the Government’s AI Action Plan for Justice published back in July, attendees will assess policy, regulatory and operational considerations for efficiently embedding AI across the justice system.
+With the recent publication of the Independent Review of the Criminal Courts: Part Two, as well as the Government’s AI Action Plan for Justice last year, attendees will assess policy, regulatory and operational considerations for efficiently embedding AI across the justice system.

 Policy & key issues for implementation

-The scope of the AI Action Plan for Justice will be discussed, including priorities moving forward and priorities for the newly established Justice AI Unit in coordinating cross-departmental implementation.
+The scope of the AI Action Plan for Justice will be discussed, looking at priorities moving forward, including for the newly established Justice AI Unit in coordinating cross-departmental implementation.

-Best practice in AI use cases will be considered, with discussion on next steps for integration of AI-enabled tools into case management, document analysis and predictive modelling, and the extent to which these developments might impact efficiency, accessibility and fairness across the system.
+Effective practice in AI use cases will be considered, with discussion on next steps for integration of AI-enabled tools into case management, document analysis, sentence-calculation, and predictive modelling, including strategic approaches to risk classification, accountability, and AI system lifecycle management, and the extent to which deployment might impact efficiency, accessibility and fairness across the system.

 Attendees will consider implications of proposals - such as the AI for All campaign, citizen-facing services, and predictive models - for offender management and rehabilitation.
-This also includes the AI and Data Science Ethics Framework, priorities for workforce adaptation and professional standards, and safeguards needed to maintain transparency and accountability.
+This also includes the AI and Data Science Ethics Framework, priorities for workforce adaptation professional standards, the use of tech and AI in reducing prison release errors, and safeguards needed to maintain transparency and accountability.

 Case progression, backlogs & judicial practice

-Drawing on recommendations from the forthcoming Independent Review of the Criminal Courts: Part 2, there will be a focus on how the justice system might better benchmark and deliver efficiency across court processes, looking at evaluation frameworks needed and how digital transformation can support more consistent and timely case progression.
+Drawing on recommendations from the independent review and the Government’s recent announcement of reforms to criminal courts, there will be a focus on how the justice system might better benchmark and deliver efficiency across court processes, looking at evaluation frameworks needed and how digital transformation can support more consistent and timely case progression.

 Frameworks for balancing efficiency in case management whilst safeguarding procedural integrity will also be considered, as well as integrating digitalisation alongside legacy systems.
-Areas for discussion include outcomes of HMCTS’ modernisation programme and next steps for responsible AI deployment as HMCTS develop their AI Adoption Plan, including implications of AI transcription and digital case management for judicial decision-making, alongside priorities for protecting the rights of victims and defendants.
+Areas for discussion include the recommended use of AI summarisation tools for disclosure schedules, outcomes of HMCTS’ modernisation programme, the role of digital tools in case management and decision-making in light of the proposed increase in non-jury trials, and next steps for responsible AI deployment as HMCTS develop their AI Adoption Plan, including implications of AI transcription and digital case management for judicial decision-making, alongside priorities for protecting the rights of victims and defendants.
 Further consideration will be given to ethical dilemmas in AI recommendations for sentencing or judgement.

 Sessions will examine how digital tools can reshape physical infrastructure of courts and tribunals, looking at where investment might be best channelled to address issues such as delays, the condition of the court estate, judicial and legal workforce pressures, as well as developing AI and data ethics frameworks for justice practitioners, and the introduction of new technology.